citrusframework/citrus/src/manual/cucumber.md

   """
 ```

 Once again it should be said that the step definitions included in this package are loaded automatically as glue code.
 So you can start to write feature stories in Gherkin syntax that trigger the predefined steps.

+There are several default step definitions for different aspects of integration testing.
+Please see the following packages that define default steps in Citrus:

+**Test designer packages**

+* com.consol.citrus.cucumber.step.designer.core
+* com.consol.citrus.cucumber.step.designer.http
+* com.consol.citrus.cucumber.step.designer.docker
+* com.consol.citrus.cucumber.step.designer.selenium

+**Test runner packages**

+* com.consol.citrus.cucumber.step.runner.core
+* com.consol.citrus.cucumber.step.runner.http
+* com.consol.citrus.cucumber.step.runner.docker
+* com.consol.citrus.cucumber.step.runner.selenium

 In the following sections we have a closer look at all predefined Citrus steps and how they work.

 ### Variable steps